 SFFAS No. 6 requires general PP&E to be recorded at cost.
 Cost shall include all costs incurred to bring the PP&E to a form and location suitable for its intended use.
 PP&E used in government operations are carried at acquisition cost, with the exception of some DOD equipment.
 In some instances, DOD equipment is valued at estimated historical costs, which are calculated using internal DOD records.
 To establish a baseline, DOD accumulated information relating to program funding and associated equipment, equipment useful life, program acquisitions, as well as disposals.
 The equipment baseline is updated using expenditure information and information related to acquisitions and disposals.
 FASAB issued additional guidance, SFFAS No. 50, which permits a reporting entity to apply an alternative method to establish opening balances for general PP&E and is intended to provide an alternative valuation method when existing systems do not provide a basis for valuation of opening balances in accordance with SFFAS No. 6.
 During fiscal year 2016, select DOD components implemented this standard; additional components used the alternative valuation methods under the standard in fiscal year 2017 using historical records such as expenditure data, contracts, budget information, and engineering documentation as the method of valuation.
-SFFAS No. 50 also permits a reporting entity to apply an alternative method to establish opening balances for land and land rights which includes excluding land and land rights from the PP&E opening balance.
+SFFAS No. 50 also permits a reporting entity to apply an alternative method to establish opening balance.
 If this method is applied, future land and land right acquisitions should be expensed.
 DOD has extensive efforts underway to change asset values to include the exclusion of land and land rights from opening balances in fiscal year 2018.